xspec/xspec/tutorial/under-the-hood/Compilation.md

 The SUT (or System Under Test) is the component tested in a scenario.
 In XSpec, this is either an XSLT template (named or rule) or an XPath function (written either in XSLT or XQuery).
-Here, we use it to refer to the three ways to refer to the SUT itself, as well as parameters to use for the current scenario:
+Here, we use it to refer to the two ways to refer to the SUT itself, as well as parameters to use for the current scenario:
 `x:call` and `x:context` (so that's not strictly speaking the SUT itself, but rather the way to "call" it for this